 Entrepreneur Henry Flagler arrived to Key West in the early 1900s and embarked on building a railroad line between the city and Miami in 1905.
 Dubbed the Florida East Coast Railroad, Flagler’s crews constructed the railroad in just three years with the line opening on January 22, 1912.
 To accommodate the railroad and its terminal in Key West, 134 acres of land was created with fill from the area now known as Trumbo.
 World War I brought a renewed presence from the military to Key West.
 With land leased from the Florida East Coast Railroad, Naval Air Base Key West was commissioned on December 18, 1917.

 Tourist activity fueled Key West’s growth in the 1920s, and at that time the beginnings of a road network linking the coastal city with the Florida mainland arose.
 The first Overseas Highway opened in 1928 and consisted of separate roadways connected by 40 miles worth of ferry boat lines.
 In the 1930s tough times braced the nation with the Great Depression, and Key West was no exception.
 The tourist industry all but ceased, military operations were reduced to maintenance facilities, and the cigar industry dissolved due to the rise of cigarettes.
 Things got so bad economically that Key West deincorporated in 1934 with a reduced population of 13,118.
 The Labor Day Hurricane of 1935 followed, severing Key West from ground transportation.

-The city exists today as the county seat of Monroe and as a cruise ship port, naval training flight area, and a cultural destination.
-24,649 residents call the city home as of the 2010 U.S. Census.
+Key West serves as the county seat of Monroe in addition to being a cruise ship port, naval training flight area, and a cultural destination.
+26,890 residents call the city home as of the 2020 U.S. Census.